Adolphe Crespin (1859-1944)

 Adolphe Crespin and Paul Hankar are both seen as pioneers of Belgian Art Nouveau.
 Hankar's own house on Rue de Facqz in Brussels, which he built in 1893, was (along with Victor Horta's Hôtel Tassel) the first piece of Art Nouveau architecture.
 As well as painting murals for many of Hankar's buildings, Crespin designed some of the earliest Art Nouveau posters.

 This print was made especially for Hankar, Crespin's friend and colleague.
 It shows Hankar at work in his studio.

 Crespin has used images of architects' tools as decoration: set squares, a ruler and a plumb line form borders and patterns across the image.
 The search for new forms of ornament was a preoccupation of Art Nouveau artists.
 Here is one of its most interesting and novel outcomes.

 A hexagonal, 'honeycomb' structure occupies the background of the print.
 Images of bees complete the pattern.
 This perhaps suggests the tireless industry of Hankar's studio: a 'hive of activity'.

-This lithograph can be found in Print Room Box 2.
+This print can be found in Prints and Drawings Study Room box TOPIC 1b.